dadosdelaplace/pollspain/README.md

 ⚠️ About municipalities
 </summary>

-The municipality data (names and codes) were **extracted from the version published by the National Statistics Institute (INE) on February 6, 2025**.
+The <span class="hl">**municipality data (names and codes) were extracted from the version published by the National Statistics Institute (INE)**</span> on February 6, 2025\*\*.
 Over the years, various municipal mergers have taken place in Spain, which means that not all elections feature the same set of municipalities or the same identifying codes.
 In order to unify and standardize the results provided to users, all output tables refer to the most recent municipality recoding by the Spanish National Statistics Institute (INE).
 The helper function `recod_mun()` transparently returns the updated code based on that recoding, reassigning codes for merged municipalities accordingly.

 Data extracted from